Xatta-Trone/medium-parser-extension/README.md

 <h1 align="center">Medium Parser</h1>
 *Medium parser is a web browser extension to help read the member-only articles on medium.com and medium.com-based sites (e.g. towards-data-science)*

-# The extension was removed from the Chrome Web Store on 15th February 2024.
+# The extension was taken down from the Chrome Web Store on 15th February 2024.
 ## Please install it manually to use it in your browser.